 The 72.8 MGD White Marsh Pumping Station receives flows from the Gunpowder and Bird River Pumping stations.
 The sewage is then transported through dual 42" force mains extending southerly to Compass Road and the Brien Run Interceptors.
+Flow is ultimately received by the Back River WWTP.

-The White Marsh sewershed SRRR Plan was accepted by the EPA on April 18, 2016, and is scheduled to be implemented by April 18, 2024.
+The White Marsh sewershed SRRR Plan was accepted by the EPA on April 18, 2016, and is scheduled to be completely constructed by October 2026.